 High-quality wood pellet grills are expensive, especially if they are made out of high-quality materials and include sophisticated technology.

 Another point I want to add is that temperature spikes are prevalent with some pellet grills.
 When you open the grill’s lid, the temperature inside the cooking chamber decreases, and the controller begins to feed pellets to compensate for the heat loss.
 When you close the lid, the temperature in your grill has now increased by 10 degrees or more.

 When smoking foods, temperature fluctuation is a bad thing.
 Traeger’s sophisticated technology detects when you open and close the lid and appropriately adjusts the pellet feeding cycles and fan/auger speed.
 That is why we selected the Traeger as our top grill.

 Remember when we talked about pellet grills packed with features and gadgets?
 Well, this is it.
 Traeger pellet grills are innovative; this pellet grill can work with Alexa!
-The Trager Ironwood is a “feature-rich” high quality wood pellet smoker grill.
+The Traeger Ironwood is a “feature-rich”, high-quality wood pellet smoker grill.